varunrao/aws-smart-recycle/machine learning/README.md

 1. For **New Limit Value**, verify that the value is **1**.

 1. In **Case description**, provide a brief explanation of why you need the **Service limit increase**.
-For example, I need to use this GPU-enabled training job instance to train a deep learning model using TensorFlow.
-I'll use this model on an AWS DeepLens device.
+For example, I need to use this GPU-enabled training job instance to train a deep learning model using MXNet.

 1. In **Contact options**, provide some details about how you would like to be contacted by the AWS service support team on the status of your **Service limit increase** request.